intel/ehsm/docs/k8s-setup-guide.md

 ---

 ## Kubernetes installation
 - After the kubernetes node server initialization is completed, we start to install kubernetes.
 First, you need to execute step 1 to step 3 on each kubernetes node server to complete the preparations for kubernetes initialization, then execute step 4 on the master-node server to initialize, and execute step 5 on each work-node to join the work-node to the master-server.
+So far, the kubernetes has been installed, If you want to support SGX Device Plugin for Kubernetes, you can perform step 6.

     ### Step 1 Docker installation
     ```Shell